nullibrew/forgeops/config/am/README.md

 or restart AM, and using the existing files.
 At this time, upgrades between snapshots are not supported, and you will need to reinstall each time.

-You can start up AM against the new openam/ folder.
+### Running AM against an existing idrepo and openam/ folder

+Now that the idrepo has been initialized, and you have a basic file based configuration under openam/

+First mount the local openam folder on minikube:

 ```bash
 # kill the existing minikube mount command..
 minikube mount ./openam:/openam
 ```

-You need to `skaffold run` the AM deployment.
+Next, use `skaffold run` to deploy AM.
 If you use `skaffold dev` you will see an endless loop of AM writing changes to openam/, and skaffold triggering a redeploy.
 Using `run` will avoid the loop: